 The case discussed above is unique in that it involved a car accident with a non-driver named as a defendant.
 In most cases in which a driver is named as a defendant, courts will find that a duty is owed to the plaintiff.
 This is because in Maryland, all drivers owe a duty of care to those with whom they share the road.

 Have You Been Injured in a Maryland Car Accident?

 If you or a loved one has recently been injured in a car accident, you may be entitled to monetary compensation.
-The dedicated Maryland personal injury attorneys at the law firm of Lebowitz & Mzhen, LLC have extensive experience representing victims and their families in a wide range of personal injury cases, including car accidents.
+The dedicated Maryland personal injury attorneys at the law firm of Lebowitz & Mzhen Personal Injury Lawyers have extensive experience representing victims and their families in a wide range of personal injury cases, including car accidents.
 To learn more, call 410-654-3600 to schedule a free consultation to discuss your case with a dedicated Maryland injury attorney.